 I have not been vaccinated against COVID-19, but I previously had a positive COVID-19 antibody test.
 Do I still need to quarantine if I have close contact with someone with COVID-19?

 Yes, if you are not fully vaccinated, you should quarantine.
-Currently, a positive antibody test can only tell you that you’ve had COVID-19 sometime in the past.
+A positive antibody test can only tell you that you’ve had COVID-19 sometime in the past.
 It cannot tell you whether your immune response generated enough of the specific types of antibodies needed to prevent you from getting COVID-19 again.

 Immunity provided by a COVID-19 vaccine offers more consistent protection against COVID-19, which is why people who are fully vaccinated do not need to quarantine after close contact.
 COVID-19 vaccines are safe, effective, free, and widely available.
 Learn more about COVID-19 vaccines.